IR-2017-49, Feb. 28, 2017 — The IRS today announced that the Winter 2017 issue of the Statistics of Income Bulletin is available on IRS.gov.

 IR-2017-45, Feb.
-27, 2017 — The IRS reminded the millions of taxpayers who have yet to file that IRS Free File remains available at IRS.gov/FreeFile and through the IRS2Go mobile app for help with tax returns and more.
+27, 2017 — The IRS Free File is available online at IRS.gov/FreeFile and through the IRS2Go mobile app for help with tax returns and more.

 March 1 Tax Deadline Nears for Many Farmers and Fishermen; IRS Direct Pay Offers an Easy Way to Pay Taxes

 IR-2017-44, Feb.
 24, 2017 ― The IRS is reminding farmers and fishermen about Wednesday’s deadline to take advantage of special rules that can allow them to forgo making quarterly estimated tax payments.

 IR-2017-43, Feb.
 23, 2017 — The IRStoday reminded non-U.S. citizens who may have taxable income, such as international students and scholars who may be working or receiving scholarship funds, that they may have special requirements to file a U.S. tax return.

 IR-2017-42, Feb.
 23, 2017 —The IRS today encouraged taxpayers to take advantage of the online tools and resources available on IRS.gov as the IRS expects heavy call volume during the last two weeks of February.

 IR-2017-41, Feb.
 22, 2017 — The IRS announced today that publicly available information from approved applications for tax exemption using Form 1023-EZ, Streamlined Application for Recognition of Exemption, is now available electronically for the first time.